MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 {% alert info %}
 Settings that can be changed and saved to EEPROM are marked with <em class="fa fa-sticky-note-o" aria-hidden="true"></em>.
 Options marked with <em class="fa fa-desktop" aria-hidden="true"></em> can be changed from the LCD controller.
 {% endalert %}
+{% alert info %}
+Remember that settings saved in EEPROM may still be active after flashing new firmware.
+Always send `M502`, `M500` or "Reset EEPROM" from the LCD after flashing.
+{% endalert %}

 This section follows the order of settings as they appear.
 The order isn't always logical, so "Search In Page" may be helpful.
 We've tried to keep descriptions brief and to the point.
 For more detailed information on various topics, please read the main articles and follow the links provided in the option descriptions.